 Browser Geolocation

-What is browser geolocation and how does it relate to geocoding?
+What is browser geolocation?
+How does it relate to geocoding?

 Browser geolocation is a technology supported by almost all web browsers which enables users to share their location - in the form of geographic coordinates (longitude and latitude) - with a web service.